mattstruble/mattstruble.github.io/_posts/2020-12-16-dlpa-data-optimization.md

 description: Optimizing image-based TFRecords to reduce storage space and improve training times.
 ---

 In my [last post](https://mattstruble.com/blog/dlpa-data-preprocessing) I talked briefly about my data preparation pipeline and how I encoded the 200k images into TFRecords.
-As part of this step I first serialized an image into a tensor prior to storing it into a TFRecord.
+As part of this step I first serialized an image into a tensor prior to storing it as a TFRecord.
 This method of first serializing the image as a tensor is a fairly common step in other tutorials that talk about TFRecord image preparation
 [[1](https://towardsdatascience.com/working-with-tfrecords-and-tf-train-example-36d111b3ff4d), [2](https://medium.com/swlh/using-tfrecords-to-train-a-cnn-on-mnist-aec141d65e3d), [3](https://medium.com/ai-in-plain-english/a-quick-and-simple-guide-to-tfrecord-c421337a6562), [4](https://www.kaggle.com/ryanholbrook/tfrecords-basics)].

 ```python